 |In 2009, I was commissioned to create a site-specific art installation on the Land Heritage Institute, a living land museum near San Antonio, Texas.
 It is located on a 1200-acre plot of land along the historic Medina River which once served as the official boundary between Texas and Mexico.

-A permanent public art installation commissioned by The Land Heritage Institute and FotoSeptiembreUSA.
 The piece is located near San Antonio, Texas on an archaeological site from the 1800’s.
 Transparencies in solar-powered light boxes function as the sole source of illumination in the building originally used as storage for corn.

 The Corn Crib is remote and off the electrical power grid.
 The photographs are back-lit with LEDs panels powered only by solar energy.
 Other than the glowing photos, the interior of the space is dark.